beakable/beakpi/README.md

 Around the 5th minute in the linked video there is basic interaction with RF devices.

+Follow more about this project on Twitter: [Beakable Twitter for BeakPi](https://twitter.com/Beakable)

 ====

 These setup instructions cover setting BeakPi up from a fresh OS install.